YKaisen/YKaisen.github.io/index.md

 ## About Me

 <p align="justify">
-I am a Product Application Engineer at <a href="https://www.analog.com/">Analog Devices, Inc.</a>, where I work on high-performance power management solutions for data center and computing applications.
+I am a Product Application Engineer at <a href="https://www.analog.com/">Analog Devices</a>, where I work on high-performance power management solutions for data center and computing applications.
 </p>

 <p align="justify">